Baccata/yausl/README.md

 compile time.
 I personally don' mind, the compiler works for me and the end user should see any performance problem.
 - If you want your units to have symbols, you should create your own instance of the yausl.Show typeclass.

+## Thank you note

+I'd like to thank Miles Sabin and the guys behind the [Shapeless](https://github.com/milessabin/shapeless) library (although yausl doesn't use a lot of Shapeless, their CaseClassMacros trait was very useful) and the team that works to make macros writable/readable by humans, especially Eugene Burmako and Travis Brown for their [type providers examples](https://github.com/travisbrown/type-provider-examples)

 ## Finally

 On a personal note, I'm currently looking for a job and am ready to move anywhere.
-If you are in need of a young, eager to learn, Scala developer who's ready to fight boilerplate through type-level programming or macros, please ask me for a CV.
+If you are in need of a young, eager to learn, Scala developer who's ready to fight boilerplate through type-level programming and macros, please ask me for a CV.